Your basket is empty.

 Key climbs: Ste Gracie, Soudet, Bouesou, Houratate, Marie Blanque, Spandelles, Hautacam.

-Rolling foothills to begin with, before tackling one of the toughest climbs of the event, the Ste Gracie/Soudet.
+Rolling foothills to begin with, before we tackle one of the toughest climbs of the event, the Ste Gracie/Soudet.
 A very big climb up but certainly worth it for the views.
-Across some spikier hills, before riding the 13%-plus Marie Blanque on its vicious side.
+We’ll head across some spikier hills, before riding the 13%-plus Marie Blanque on its vicious side.
 The superb, tight Spandelles climb, which deservedly gets a second visit, brings us to Argeles, where the final big one awaits for us, the Col de Tramassel (Hautacam), star of Le Tour in 2014.
 Not a bad day on a bike.

 Day 8: Argeles-Gazost to Bagneres-de-Luchon